 Training providers may also use the following Indiana Navigator Training Resource Modules as a resource for teaching Indiana Navigator PE courses.
 The modules are consistent with the Training Resource Manual.

-Application to Become a Continuing Education ("CE") Course Provider
+Continuing Education (“CE”) Course Application; Training Resources

 Indiana Navigators are required to complete two (2) hours of CE per year.
 Any individual, insurance trade association, accredited college or university, educational organization, or Application Organization, may submit Indiana Navigator CE courses for approval by the Commissioner of Insurance.